Chapter 11 vs. Chapter 7 Bankruptcy: What to Know

 What is Chapter 11 bankruptcy?

-Chapter 11 bankruptcy is a form of bankruptcy that exists to allow businesses and corporations to follow a plan to rehabilitate or reorganize their processes so that they can continue to remain in operation while repaying their debt.
+Chapter 11 bankruptcy is a form of bankruptcy that allows businesses and corporations to rehabilitate or reorganize their processes so that they can continue to operate while repaying their debt.

 Through Chapter 11 bankruptcy, businesses can possibly adjust the terms on their existing debts, such as interest rates and payment amounts.
 Any loans with unaltered terms are required to be paid within five years of filing for bankruptcy.

-After you’ve initially filed for Chapter 11 bankruptcy, you’ll be the one to propose a modified plan to repay your creditors.
+After you’ve initially filed for Chapter 11 bankruptcy, you’ll need to propose a modified plan to repay your creditors.
 At least half of your creditors who own at least two-thirds of your debt must accept the plan, or allow you to modify it until you reach an agreement.
 Once your plan has been accepted, you’ll make your payments for up to five years.

-- You can have some control over what happens to your assets.
-With Chapter 11 bankruptcy, you can opt to liquidate or sell some of your business assets to repay your creditors.
+You have control to liquidate or sell some of your business assets to repay your creditors

-- Potential delay in applying for a mortgage: You could end up having to wait up to four years after discharging your bankruptcy to get a new mortgage.
+You could end up having to wait up to four years after discharging your bankruptcy to get a new mortgage

 What is Chapter 7 bankruptcy?